ColemakMods/mod-dh/macOS/README.md

 If you'd like to customize these keyboard layouts, you can edit the XML inside of the `.keylayout` files directly or, if obtuse XML isn't to your liking, Ukelele is a graphical tool for editing these bundles.
-Ukelele is available for download at http://scripts.sil.org/ukelele
+Ukelele is available for download at https://software.sil.org/ukelele/

+## Alternative - Karabiner Elements

+There is also an application called [Karabiner Elements](https://karabiner-elements.pqrs.org) which allows you to remap keys in macOS.